The Green Spotted Puffer Fish

 Green spotted puffers kept in aquariums require brackish water through most of their lives.
 In wild conditions, they start in freshwater and migrate to brackish or marine conditions as adults.
 As far as you are concerned, this means you are likely going to have to increase the salinity of your tank water as your puffer ages.

 Green Spotted Puffer Supplies

-You’ll need a few specific items to ensure proper aquarium setup conducive to a healthy puffer.
+You’ll need a few specific items to ensure a proper aquarium setup conducive to a healthy puffer.
 While regular gravel substrate is fine, some keepers like to use crushed coral to keep the pH levels of the tank water within the right parameters.
-As with any aquarium it is smart to have a water-testing kit to makes sure you are on the mark.
+As with any aquarium, it is smart to have a water-testing kit to makes sure you are on the mark.

 You also need a supply of marine salt.
 Don’t confuse this with the aquarium salt used as a conditioner for freshwater tanks.
 Marine salt is used for saltwater aquariums, and you’ll want to keep it in bulk bags.

 One of the most important pieces of equipment you will need is a hydrometer.
 These are inexpensive devices used to measure the specific gravity (salinity) of your tank water, and it is a key to ensuring you are creating the right brackish environment for your fish.
 Young puffers require a specific gravity of about 1.006, where adults need a reading of about 1.02.

 - pH: 7.5–8.5

 - Specify Gravity Range: 1.004–1.022